ibm-cloud-docs/account/catalog-terraform-template-cli.md

 {: #prereq-tutorial-terraform-template-cli}

 1. Verify that you're using a Pay-As-You-Go or Subscription account.
 See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more details.
-1. Upload your source code to a release in your GitHub or public GitLab repository.
+1. Upload your source code to a release in your GitHub or GitLab repository.
 See [Setting up your source code repository](/docs/sell?topic=sell-source-repo-setup).
 1. Make sure you're assigned the following [IAM access](/docs/account?topic=account-groups):

    * Editor role on the catalog management service